 November 2020

-In 2021-22, Mr. Demler made his company and role debut as Odysseus in Mary Prescott/Cerise Lim Jacobs’ A Survivor’s Odyssey: The Journey of Penelope and Circe with White Snake Projects, covered the role of Howie Albert in Champion with Boston Lyric Opera, sang Caterpillar and King in the world premiere of ALICE, An Operatic Wonderland, and performed as the bass soloist in Beethoven’s 9th Symphony with Reno Philharmonic.
+In contemporary works, Mr. Demler recently made his company and role debut as a “menacing” and “most unheroic” Odysseus in Mary Prescott/Cerise Lim Jacobs’ A Survivor’s Odyssey: The Journey of Penelope and Circe with White Snake Projects (Seen and Heard International), covered Howie Albert in Champion with Boston Lyric Opera, and sang Caterpillar and King in the world premiere of ALICE, An Operatic Wonderland.
+Mr. Demler sang Earl of Arundel in the world premiere of Arnold Rosner’s The Chronicle of Nine, a co-production with the Grammy Award-winning BMOP Orchestra of Boston.
+He has premiered several works of Daron Hagen including Shining Brow, Bandanna, and The Antient Concert, created the role of Sgt.
+John Regan in Eric Sawyer’s The Scarlet Professor for the Five College Festival, and premiered Sawyer’s new musical My Evil Twin at the Ko Theatre Festival with his identical twin John.

-Mr. Demler is featured in many recordings, including Odyssey Opera’s 2019 recording of The Importance of Being Ernest, Las Vegas Wind Orchestra’s 2000 recording of Bandanna with Albany Records, Buffalo Philharmonic Chorus and Orchestra’s 2009 Naxos recording of Shining Brow, the Boston Secession’s 2005 Brave Records recording of Totentanz, and Camerata New York’s 1995 Newport Classics recording of The Consul.
+Mr. Demler is featured in Odyssey Opera’s 2019 recording of The Importance of Being Ernest, Las Vegas Wind Orchestra’s 2000 recording of Bandanna with Albany Records, Buffalo Philharmonic Chorus and Orchestra’s 2009 Naxos recording of Shining Brow, the Boston Secession’s 2005 Brave Records recording of Totentanz, and Camerata New York’s 1995 Newport Classics recording of The Consul.
 He has also been featured in Boston Pops and Tanglewood Festival Chorus’s 2012 Live Radio Broadcast of Vaughn Williams’s Fantasia on Christmas Carols, played on WGBH.
-Mr. Demler is an Assistant Professor of Voice at Boston University.